Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 #### The features on the website will:
 - Give users the possibility to search, select and buy items
-- Give superusers such as store owner a chance to create, update, delete and edit product informations
+- Give superusers such as store owner a chance to create, update, delete and edit product information
-- Give users a to opportunity to create their own profile page and see earlier shopping history
+- Give users an opportunity to create their own profile page and see earlier shopping history

 #### I will achieve this by:
-- By allowing user search, select and buy items and add their delivery information on a shipping form
+- By allowing user to search, select and buy items and add their delivery information on a shipping form
 - By allowing user to edit their shopping bag
-- By allowing registerd user to see their shopping history
+- By allowing registered user to see their shopping history
-- By allowing users to get an confirmation email when the order an item
+- By allowing users to get an confirmation email when they order an item
-- By allowing superuser such as storeowner to add, delete, edite and update information such as product details and user profiles
+- By allowing superuser such as storeowner to add, delete, edit and update information such as product details and user profiles

 ## User Goal